bryanherger/vertica-eon-toolkit/vultr-vke/README.md

 Vertica is an industry-leading analytics platform providing fast, flexible, extensible, and SQL-compatible analytics on data lakes and data warehouses.
 Learn more about Vertica at https://www.vertica.com/about/

 Vertica's architecture separates compute and storage allows cost-effective, scalable, secure and performant operation on cloud and containerized platforms like Kubernetes.
-Vertica provides comprehensive open-source tooling to enable deployment and management on Kuberenetes, which we will demonstrate in this exercise.
+Vertica provides comprehensive open-source tooling to enable deployment and management on Kubernetes which allows deployment of a fully functional database cluster in a short time with a few commands, which we will demonstrate in this exercise.

 ## Deploying Vertica on VKE